opensourcedesign/jobs/jobs/2020-05-26-new-logo-to-go-with-major-app-update.md

 The app’s current main developer is currently working on **AntennaPod version 2**, an important update with lots of bug fixes and UI improvements.
 To honour this major step, we are looking for a **new logo and app icon** and simple colour palette.
 Other contribution most welcome as well.
 The goal of the new design is to help give AntennaPod a modern and professional look.

 The AntennaPod lead developer ByteHamster & long-standing active community member Keunes will be involved in the process.
-Tothegher they developed the [design brief](https://antennapod.org/designbrief) - check it out if you're interested!
+Together they developed the [design brief](https://antennapod.org/designbrief) - check it out if you're interested!

 **Relevant links**<br>
 Twitter: [@AntennaPod](https://twitter.com/antennapod)<br>